ValidMind for model validation 3 — Developing a potential challenger model

 Based on the performance metrics, our challenger random forest classification model passes the MinimumAccuracy where our champion did not.

-In your validation report, support your recommendation in your finding's Proposed Remediation Plan to investigate the usage of our challenger model by inserting the performance tests we logged with this notebook into the appropriate section.
+In your validation report, support your recommendation in your validation issue's Proposed Remediation Plan to investigate the usage of our challenger model by inserting the performance tests we logged with this notebook into the appropriate section.

 Run diagnostic tests